AoIR2020 Call for Proposals

 We particularly invite submissions that engage with or challenge the conference theme in new and exciting ways, are innovative, or present a novel approach to the topic.
 We invite proposals for papers, panels, roundtables, fishbowls, and preconferences, and we encourage experimental sessions that extend research in unusual directions (via method, topic or presentation structure).
 We also welcome submissions on topics that address social, cultural, political, legal, aesthetic, economic, and/or philosophical aspects of the internet beyond the conference theme.
 The committee extends a special invitation to students, researchers, and practitioners who have not previously participated in an AoIR event to submit proposals.
 Please note that most submission types require extended abstracts (1200 words), and that strict limits apply to the number of papers and panels for which one individual can serve as presenting author.
 Guidelines on submissions are available here.

-Submissions for AoIR2020 are open.
+Submissions for AoIR2020 are closed.